The Jaguar E-Type is a British sports car manufactured by Jaguar Cars between 1961 and 1975.

 This E-Type comes straight out of Los Angeles, CA..
 When we first arrived for our inspection, we found that the engine wouldn’t start, but lucky enough it turned freely.
 From the state of the exterior and the cracked hood, it was clear that this car had suffered some minor damage by an accident.
 The hood was full of paint cracks and bondo.
 The interior was also significantly damaged.
 Tires were completely flat – it looked as if somebody tried to move the car on flat tires, since they were sliding off the wheel discs.

 Needless to say, we can’t wait to get this car back to its proper state!

-The restoration is currently underway.
-You can see our progress in the gallery below – we’ll be adding new photos along the way.
+The restoration was completted in 2022.
+You can see our progress in the gallery below – photos were added continuously.